 What I like about both of these models is that they employ buttons on the earpieces instead of touch controls, which can often be too sensitive.
 But the Flash provides a little more functionality than the TrueConnect; because the sound isolation on the Flash is so effective, JBL has implemented two ambient modes that allow in sound from the outside environment.

-Other than the two above features, the functionality on both models is similar.
+Apart from JBL's added ambient mode, the functionality on both models is similar.
 The buttons on the sides of the earpieces allow you to play/pause, skip tracks, adjust volume, answer calls, and activate your voice assistant.

 Battery and Charging